 I've never really liked demo day pitches or pitch deck presentations for two key reasons.

-• Pitch decks can be lazy.
-They are structured to cater to the time/attention span of the investor rather than the depth of the company - this can also be affected by conclusion biases if the decks are not exactly skewed towards to expected format of the investor.
+- Pitch decks can be lazy.
+They are structured to cater to the time/attention span of the investor rather than the depth of the company - this can also be affected by conclusion biases if the decks are not exactly skewed towards to the expected format of the investor.

 I believe companies are heterogeneous in nature and their evaluation thereof should be approached with a certain kind of scientific and philosophical diligence and not a sales-sy 5 min look-see of a deck or demo day pitch.